ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 ﻿# NFC tests.

 A CI test suite for NFC component.
 These tests validate card mbed emulation cases.
-The key use case is an NFC smart poster supporting comissioning workflow.
+The key use case is an NFC smart poster supporting commissioning workflow.
 The SUT (system under test) is the NFC target.
 Tests exercise the framework and NDEF transactions when a NFC controller driver is used, or when the stack is configured for an NFC EEPROM chip in the system integration.

 This project is called CreamScone, which is an ice tea framework based cli-driven python test.